 - Darshan Timings: 05:00 AM To 09:30 PM

 - Best Season To Visit: July to November

 - How To Reach

 The Siddhivinayak Temple is situated at Siddhatek in the Ahmednagar district of Maharashtra.
-The Temple is located on a hillock beside River Bhima and the second temple in the Ashtavinayak series of Temples dedicated to Lord Ganesha.
+The Temple is located on a hillock beside River Bhima and is the second temple in the Ashtavinayak series of Temples dedicated to Lord Ganesha.

 According to the legend, the devils Madhu and Kaitabha originated from the ears of Lord Vishnu during his Yoga Nidra.
 The 2 devils obtained a boon from Goddess Shakti according to which they can not be eliminated by any Deva or Asura unless they desire to pass away willingly.

-At that time, Lord Brahma was considering the creation of the universe and for which he needed the Vedas.
+At that time, Lord Brahma was considering the creation of the universe for which he needed the Vedas.
 The devils stole the Vedas from Lord Brahma.
-Lord Brahma asked for Lord Vishnu for help.
+Lord Brahma asked Lord Vishnu for help.
 Lord Vishnu woke up from his deep sleep and took the form of a Hayagriva (a horse-faced animal).

 The fight between the Hayagriva and the 2 devils lasted 5 thousand years.
-Lord Vishnu understood that these devils were invincible until they were eliminated of the boon approved by Goddess Shakti.
+Lord Vishnu understood that these devils were invincible until they were eliminated by the boon approved by Goddess Shakti.
 He was also recommended by Lord Shiva to see the blessings of Lord Ganesha prior to slaying the devils.

-It is considered that Siddhatek was the place where Lord Vishnu requested for Lord Ganesha’s true blessings which the latter offered happily.
+It is considered that Siddhatek was the place where Lord Vishnu requested Lord Ganesha’s true blessings which the latter offered happily.